 - Inform users of their current state and of changes in states.

 - Try to provide offline by default if your app doesn't require much data.

 - If the app is data-heavy, educate users about how they can download for offline use.

 - Make experiences transferable between devices.

-- Utilise language, icons, imagery, typography and color to express ideas to the user collectively.
+- Utilize language, icons, imagery, typography and color to express ideas to the user collectively.

 - Provide reassurance and feedback to help the user.